 Knee microfracture surgery is a common procedure used to repair damaged knee cartilage.
-Cartilage is the material that helps cushion and cover the area where bones meet in the joints.
+Cartilage helps cushion and cover the area where bones meet in the joints.

-Three different types of anesthesia may be used for knee arthroscopy surgery:
+Three types of anesthesia may be used for knee arthroscopy surgery:

 The surgeon will make a 1/4-inch surgical cut (incision) on your knee.

-Your doctor may recommend this procedure if you have some damage to the cartilage in the knee joint and on the underside of the kneecap.
+You may need this procedure if you have damage to the cartilage in the knee joint and under the kneecap.

-The goal of this surgery is to prevent or slow further damage to the cartilage, preventing knee arthritis.
+The goal of this surgery is to prevent or slow further damage to the cartilage.
+This will help prevent knee arthritis.
 It can help you avoid the need for a partial or total knee replacement.

 This procedure is also used to treat knee pain due to cartilage injuries.

-Another surgery, autologous chondrocyte implantation, is done for similar reasons.
+A surgery called autologous chondrocyte implantation is done for similar reasons.

 Risks for any anesthesia are: